ataraxao/drex/Cooperative_Wealth_Agreement.md

 Upon receipt of a timely **Liquidity Election** within the Liquidity Window, the Independent Administrator shall:
 (i) determine Vehicle Account value at Liquidity Valuation Time,
 (ii) calculate the Liquidity Settlement Amount per Section 7.3.4,
-(iii) distribute per Section 7.3.6 within the timeframe required by Section 7.3.5 **to Party B’s B Designated Account**, and
+(iii) distribute per Section 7.3.6 within the timeframe required by Section 7.3.5 to Party B’s B Designated Account, and
 (iv) update the B Distribution Ledger per Section 7.3.7.

 ## 6. Termination Processing
 Upon receipt of an effective Termination Notice or Deemed Termination Event, the Independent Administrator shall:
 (i) freeze the Vehicle Account as promptly as administratively possible (subject to Custodian Constraints),
 (ii) determine Vehicle Account value at Valuation Time,
-(iii) distribute per Section 7.2 (net of the B Distribution Ledger), including delivering Party B’s Share **to Party B’s B Designated Account** unless Custodian Constraints require another form, and
+(iii) distribute per Section 7.2 (net of the B Distribution Ledger), including delivering Party B’s Share to Party B’s B Designated Account unless Custodian Constraints require another form, and
 (iv) update the B Distribution Ledger.

 ## 7. Holdback for Disputes
 If the Independent Administrator receives written notice that a dispute exists concerning an issue that would change distribution amounts, the Independent Administrator shall distribute undisputed amounts and hold back only the disputed incremental amount until it receives (A) joint written direction, or (B) a final arbitration award or court order.

 ## 8. Form of Distribution / Custodian Constraints
 Distributions shall be made in cash unless (i) in-kind is required or practicable as specified in the Agreement, or (ii) Custodian Constraints require otherwise.
 In-kind distributions shall be pro rata across holdings to the extent reasonably practicable, with cash-in-lieu for fractional shares where needed.
-All B Distributions must be delivered to Party B’s **B Designated Account**.
+All B Distributions must be delivered to Party B’s B Designated Account.

+All distributions shall be delivered to the applicable Party’s Designated Account (A Designated Account for Party A; B Designated Account for Party B), subject to the Recipient Restrictions in Section 2(d) and Custodian Constraints.

 ## 9. Fees (Pre-Authorized; Admin Reserve)
 (a) Fee Schedule (choose one or attach a schedule):